 Required Documents & Procedure:

 First of all the company is required to present all the official documents that act as evidence that the decision for liquidation has been taken.
 It shall also contain the name of the appointed liquidator.
-The original registration certificate has to be provided along with the credentials of the liquidator.
+The original registration certificate has to be provided along with the credentials of the company liquidator.
 All of the documents need to be notarized.

 When the initial steps for liquidation have been completed, the business needs to cancel any special licenses or permits it might have obtained to perform different economic activities in Dubai.